-284. (1) Notwithstanding anything in this Law or in any other Law, the Prosecutor may:

-- (a) receive and consider a Plea Bargain from a Defendant charged with an offence either directly from that Defendant or on his behalf; or - (b) offer a Plea Bargain to a Defendant charged with an offence. - (2) The Prosecution may enter into plea bargaining with the Defendant during or after the presentation of the evidence of the Prosecution, but before the presentation of the evidence of the Defence:
+- 269. (1) Notwithstanding anything in this Law or in any other law, the Prosecutor may: - (a) receive and consider a plea bargain from a defendant charged with an offence either directly from that defendant or on his behalf; or - (b) offer a plea bargain to a defendant charged with an offence. - (2) The prosecution may enter into plea bargain with the defendant, with the consent of the victim or his representative during or after the presentation of the evidence of the prosecution, but before the presentation of the evidence of the defence, provided that all of the following conditions are present: - (a) where the defendant has agreed to return the proceeds of the crime or make restitution to the victim or his representative; or